-Depending upon the general education program pursued, students must earn either 120 or 128 credit hours to meet graduation requirements.
 Some courses taken for the major may simultaneously fulfill general education requirements.
-Please see the Graduation Requirements (bachelor's degrees) section of this catalog for information on the general education programs.
+Please see the Graduation Requirements (bachelor's degrees) section of this catalog for information on the general education program.

-Students should note that the Contract major may provide fewer than the required 39 hours of 3000-4000 level course work.
+Students should note that the Contract Major may provide fewer than the required 39 hours of 3000-4000 level coursework, therefore students will need to complete additional 3000-4000 level coursework to meet this requirement.